Control fallacies, overgeneralization, and global labeling are a few in the list of common cognitive distortions that may lead to negative thinking.

 This cognitive distortion often results in you feeling guilty or assigning blame without contemplating all factors involved.

-For example, your child has an accident, and you blame yourself for allowing them to go to that party.
-Or, you feel that if your partner had woken earlier, you would have been ready on time for work.
+You feel that if your partner had woken earlier, you would have been ready on time for work.

 With personalizing, you also take things personally.

-For example, your friend is talking about their personal beliefs regarding parenting, and you take their words as an attack against your parenting style.
+Your friend is talking about their personal beliefs regarding parenting, and you take their words as an attack against your parenting style.

 The word fallacy refers to an illusion, misconception, or error.